Nuclear power in the United States: Uranium enrichment

 There is one gas centrifuge enrichment plant currently in commercial operation in the US.
 The National Enrichment Facility, operated by URENCO east of Eunice, New Mexico, was the first uranium enrichment plant in 30 years to be built in the US.
 The plant started enriching uranium in 2010.
 Two additional gas centrifuge plants have been licensed by the NRC, but are not operating.
-The American Centrifuge Plant in Piketown, Ohio broke ground in 2007, but stopped construction in 2009.
+The American Centrifuge Plant in Piketon, Ohio broke ground in 2007, but stopped construction in 2009.
 The Eagle Rock Enrichment Facility in Bonneville County, Idaho was licensed in 2011, but construction is on hold.

 Previously (2008), demonstration activities were underway in Oak Ridge, Tennessee for a future centrifugal enrichment plant.
 The new plant would have been called the American Centrifuge Plant, at an estimated cost of US$2.3 billion.

-As of September 30, 2015, the DOE is ending its contract with the American Centrifuge Project and has stopped funding the project.
+As of September 30, 2015, the U.S. Department of Energy was ending its contract with the American Centrifuge Project and has stopped funding the project.

 Reprocessing

 Nuclear reprocessing has been politically controversial because of the alleged potential to contribute to nuclear proliferation, the alleged vulnerability to nuclear terrorism, the debate over whether and where to dispose of spent fuel in a deep geological repository, and because of disputes about its economics compared to the once-through fuel cycle.
-The Obama administration has disallowed reprocessing of spent fuel, citing nuclear proliferation concerns.
+The Obama administration disallowed reprocessing of spent fuel, citing nuclear proliferation concerns.
 Opponents of reprocessing contend that the recycled materials could be used for weapons.
 However, it is unlikely that reprocessed plutonium or other material extracted from commercial spent fuel would be used for nuclear weapons, because it is not weapons-grade material.
-Nonetheless, according to the Union of Concerned Scientists, it is possible that terrorists could steal these materials, because the reprocessed plutonium is less radiotoxic than spent fuel and therefore much easier to handle.
+Nonetheless, according to the Union of Concerned Scientists, it is possible that terrorists could steal these materials, because the reprocessed plutonium is less radiotoxic than spent fuel and therefore easier to handle.

 Additionally, it has been argued that reprocessing is more expensive when compared with spent fuel storage.
 One study by the Boston Consulting Group estimated that reprocessing is six percent more expensive than spent fuel storage while another study by the Kennedy School of Government stated that reprocessing is 100 percent more expensive.
-Those two data points alone can serve to indicate that calculations as to the cost of nuclear reprocessing and the production of MOX-fuel compared to the "once thru fuel cycle" and disposal in deep geological repository are extremely difficult and results tend to vary widely even among dispassionate expert observers - let alone those whose results are colored by a political or economic agenda.
+Those two data points indicate that calculations as to the cost of nuclear reprocessing and the production of MOX-fuel compared to the "once thru fuel cycle" and disposal in deep geological repository are difficult and results tend to vary widely even among dispassionate expert observers – let alone those whose results are colored by a political or economic agenda.
 Furthermore, fluctuations on the uranium market can make usage of MOX-fuel or even re-enrichment of reprocessed uranium more or less economical depending on long term price trends.